-Registration for First time in British Columbia Inspections
+Registration for First time in British Columbia Inspections and Out of Province Inspection BC

 If you’re moving a private vehicle to British Columbia from outside the province, you’ve probably heard that you must pass a safety check before you can register your vehicle here.
 The government gives you 30 days to do this.
 Commercial vehicles must be inspected immediately.